Humayun's Garden Tomb is essentially a mausoleum that sits in a large garden with a charbagh plan.

-Upon entering any gate, the centrally situated tomb and its char bagh setting are visible.
+Upon entering any gate, the centrally situated tomb and its charbagh setting are visible.
 Each of the four garden plots is further sub-divided by narrower waterways.
-Based on the char bagh types established in Iran and more fully developed in Babur's own concept of the ideal garden, such formalized and geometrically planned garden settings became standard for all the imperial Mughal mausoleum and for those of many nobles as well.
-Char bagh gardens long had been associated with paradisiacal imagery.
+Based on the charbagh types established in Iran and more fully developed in Babur's own concept of the ideal garden, such formalized and geometrically planned garden settings became standard for all the imperial Mughal mausoleum and for those of many nobles as well. charbagh gardens long had been associated with paradisaical imagery.
 But at Humayun's tomb, the association is all the more explicit, for the water channels appear to vanish beneath the actual mausoleum yet reappear in their same straight course on the opposite side.
-This evokes a Qu'ranic verse which describes rivers flowing beneath gardens of paradise.2
+This evokes a Qur'anic verse which describes rivers flowing beneath gardens of paradise.2

-1. Catherine B. Asher, The Architecture of Mughal India (Cambridge: Cambridge University Press, 1992), xxv.
+1. Catherine B. Asher, Architecture of Mughal India (Cambridge: Cambridge University Press, 1992), xxv.

 Balasubramaniam, R. "On the Modular Design of Mughal Riverfront Funerary Gardens."
 Nexus Network Journal 12, (2010): 271-85.

 Wescoat, J.L.
 Jr. "The Islamic Garden: Issues for Landscape Research."
-In Environmental Design: Journal of the Islamic Environmental Design Research Centre 1, edited by Attilo Petruccioli, 10-9.
-Rome: Carucci Editions, 1986.
+Environmental Design: Journal of the Islamic Environmental Design Research Centre 1, (1986): 10-19.

 —.
 "Mughal Gardens: History, Geography, and Culture."
 In Heritage of the Mughal World, edited by Philip Jodidio, 97-111.
 Munich: Prestel, 2015.